neogeographica/quakestarter/docsource/quakestarter_readme.rst

 * If you got the normal Quakestarter bundle (not the "noengine" bundle), then it also includes the vkQuake_ and Ironwail_ "Quake engines", i.e. programs for playing Quake that replace the original programs like WinQuake and GLQuake.
 Note that there are several other Quake engines out there; see the :doc:`Quake Engines<other_stuff/quake_engines>` chapter (under Other Topics) if you're curious.

+Finally, Quakestarter also includes an optional autoupdate feature to keep all of the above up-to-date.

 Note that the programs in this package are meant to be used on Windows 7, 8, 10, or 11.
 If you are using a different OS then the programs here won't be as useful, but these docs might be.
 See the :doc:`Beyond Windows<other_stuff/not_windows>` chapter (under Other Topics) for some specific pointers.